sanathaniel/msa/conference/MSA2025/CFP.markdown

 <p>Seminar Topics: There are no limits on topics, but past experience has shown that the more clearly defined the topic and the more guidance provided by the leader, the more productive the ensuing discussion.
 “Clearly defined” should not be confused with “narrow,” as extremely narrow seminar topics tend to exclude many potential participants.
 To review past seminar topics, go to the <a href="/conference/past-conferences.html">Conference Archives</a> on the MSA website and then click on “Conference Schedule” or “Conference Program.”
 You will find seminars listed along with panels and other events.</p>

-<p><a href="https://msa2025.exordo.com/">Click here to submit Seminar Proposals</a> by Friday March 15, 2025.
+<p><a href="https://msa2025.exordo.com/">Click here to submit Seminar Proposals</a> by Saturday March 15, 2025.
 Please provide a 300-word description of the seminar purpose and format.
 Seminar leaders’ bios are limited to 100 words. </p>
 		</div>
 </details>
 <hr>